Before you begin...

 The following facts may help you identify a spider you have found:

-- Because this guide was developed to identify spiders found in
+- Because this website was developed to identify spiders found in

 species found in this region.
 However, not all of the species featured

 are unique to Southern Queensland and may be found across Australia.
 Also,

 it is likely that spiders that are very similar to, but not exactly the